 Why be a Calvinist, when you can be a hopeful romantic.

 There is an element of chance in life, yet it doesn’t overpower the importance of perseverance and dedication.
 Things change but it is hardly by chance.
 Chance is that moment of uncertainty after a choice is made.
 The duration of change (the emotional) is proportional to the amount of time between choice and action.
-Before I get to far off in the philosophical and leave behind the playful – the fear of chance is the moment between when my daughter choses to change the paper doll’s clothes and act of putting on new clothes: nakedness.
-Naked seems to be a good word to describe the point in which we feel all our emotions at once – joy/excitement and fear/unsure concerning the future.
+Before I get to far off in the philosophical and leave behind the playful – the fear of chance is the moment between when my daughter choses to change the paper doll’s clothes and the act of putting on new clothes: nakedness.
+Naked seems to be a good word to describe the point in which we feel all our emotions at once – joy/excitement and fear/uncertainty concerning the future.
 I have been trying to express this in art … this is what I have so far.

 I used to say with pride that I was a Texan, then I realized that I have lived in Louisiana for over half my life.
 So, now I say I’m from South Louisiana.
 This might have saddened me 15 years ago, but now I revel in the mysteries and adventures this area brings.
 Its just backwoods enough to have a great oral folklore, but modern enough to call it folklore.